-To operate the raw water washdown system, open the seacock located in the aft bilge using the remote seacock arm labeled washdown.
-Place the raw water switch on the helm switch panel in the "on" position.
-This system will now be pressurized at the raw water washdown outlets.
-A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a garden hose with a nozzle.
-The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the helm switch panel.
-The raw water pump is mounted in the aft rigging compartment and can be accessed through the access plate in the aft rigging lid.
+To operate the raw water washdown, open the seacock located in the aft bilge using the remote seacock arm labeled washdown.
+Depress the raw water switch on the helm switch panel.
+This system will now be pressurized at the raw water washdown outlet.
+A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a home garden hose with a nozzle.
+The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.
+The raw water pump is located on the port side of the aft rigging compartment.